Zimbra-Community/owncloud-zimlet/README.md

 ### Document preview
 Previews are supported for the following file types: pdf,jpg,jpeg,png,txt,md (markdown rendering).
 Video playback *results may be poor* supported types: mp4 and webm.
 If you enabled the optional LibreOffice conversion in the installer, these file types are previewed as well: docx,doc,xlsx,xls,pptx,ppt,odt,ods,odp.
 On CentOS 7 only (see extras folder): djvu.

+### OnlyOffice integration
+An optional right-click menu action can be enabled to edit in Nextcloud/ownCloud OnlyOffice app.
+See owncloud_zimlet_enable_onlyoffice below.

 ### Configuring preferences

 Each user can configure the WebDAV Client for themselves by clicking Preferences in the Zimlet menu.